skip to main content

 *Required

+Respiratory Therapists (RTs) play an important role in patient care, working directly with patients to prevent, diagnose and treat respiratory challenges.
 Our Respiratory Therapy program gives you the training you'll need to administer life-saving measures under pressure.
 Learn to teach patients how to use medications and equipment to improve their everyday lives.
+Respiratory therapist school prepares you for a life-saving career in a needed field.

-Find a respiratory therapist school near you!
 Our program is available at our Southern California campuses located in Los Angeles, Ontario and Anaheim.

 This associate degree program is taught in a blended format combining online classes with in-person instruction.